 Dividend income is recognised when the right to receive payment is established.
 This is the ex-dividend date for listed equity securities, and usually the date when shareholders approve the dividend for unlisted equity securities.
+2. Accounting policies (continued)

 European Regional Development Fund ("ERDF") Grant Income